To view the recognized BC HCA programs list, click here.

 Inclusion on the “Recognized BC HCA Programs” list confirms program graduates are eligible for registration.
 The documents listed below provide key information and support educators in ensuring their programs meet provincial standards for HCA education in BC and are compliant with recognition requirements.

-Important Note: The recognition of new HCA education programs is under review and subject to change at any time.
-Before preparing a submission, new BC educators interested in offering a Health Care Assistant education program must contact the Registry at education@cachwr.bc.ca.
+Important Note: Before preparing a submission, new BC educators interested in offering a Health Care Assistant education program must contact the Registry at education@cachwr.bc.ca.

 HCA Program Recognition Guide, Revised 3rd Edition (2024)